Vishnu15018/Lidar_based_Speed_bump_detection/README.md

 *Plot showing the variation in the Z-axis of the point cloud with and without a speed bump*

 ![Result Image 1](results/paper_5_d2_25.49_cropped.png)
-*Image reference with highlighted point cloud data*
+*Image reference and point cloud with speed bump highlighted *

 ![Result Image 2](results/paper_6_d2_39.185_cropped.png)
-*Point cloud data highlighting the presence of a speed bump*
+*Image reference and point cloud with speed bump highlighted *

 ### ros and velodyne libraries and details